 Surprising cold snaps or snowstorms can change the weather in an instant while you are at work, and no one wants to arrive at an uncomfortably cold house.
 Smart thermostats like the Google Nest E use local weather forecasts to recognize when the temperature outside is unexpectedly changing.
 If necessary, the smart thermostat will turn on the heat early in order to have your home warm when you arrive.
 The same technology works in the summer to battle humidity and heat waves in a cost-effective way.

 8. Connect with Smart Speakers

-If you are looking at a smart thermostat, there is a good chance you’ve already incorporated a smart speaker into your home, like Amazon Echo or Google Home.
-Many smart thermostats, like the Nest Learning Thermostat, are compatible with smart speakers, making it easy to turn up the heat without lifting a finger.
-Ask the smart device, “What is the temperature in the house?” or you can tell it to “make the temperature warmer by 5 degrees,” and it will regulate the temperature without you leaving the comfort of your couch.
+If you are looking at a smart thermostat, there's a good chance you've already incorporated a smart speaker into your home, like Amazon Echo or Google Home.
+Many smart thermostats, like the Google Nest Learning Thermostat, are compatible with smart speakers, making it easy to turn up the heat without lifting a finger.
+Ask the smart device questions like, "What is the temperature in the house?"
+You can also tell it to "make the temperature warmer by 5 degrees," and it will regulate the temperature without you leaving the comfort of your couch.

 9. Protect Your Home Security Data

 A smart thermostat can memorize your schedule—but only if you want it to.
 Geofencing technology can track a homeowner's smartphone location if you enable it, which allows the smart thermostat to register when you enter and leave a perimeter around your home.
 If it is not enabled, the smart thermostat will focus on learning your desired settings based on the information available.
 Some users worry broadly about privacy with smart home integration, but the data collected by the leading smart thermostat companies is restricted to protect the owner's private information.